-Rich, buttery and insanely delicious – this Gluten Free Pecan Pie has just the right amount of gooeyness and crunchiness in every bite!
+Rich, buttery and insanely delicious – this Gluten-Free Pecan Pie recipe has just the right amount of gooeyness and crunchiness in every bite!
 Make this recipe as is to keep it both grain and refined sugar free, or use your favourite gluten free pie crust for a more traditional approach.
 Once you’ve got your crust ready this pie comes together in a pinch!

-I think mine would have to Pecan.
+Hands down, I’m a big fan of pecan pie.
 I’m a sucker for the sweet, crunchy bite of pecan pie.
-And when you get a slightly warm slice topped with a scoop of vanilla ice cream – magic!
+And when you get a slightly warm slice of pecan pie topped with a scoop of vanilla ice cream or whipped cream.
+It’s the perfect dessert!

 With all that being said it’s about time I share a proper gluten free pecan pie here on A Saucy Kitchen.

 This one is adapted from this one from Cookies and Cups.
 It’s just a basic, traditional pecan pie – I think it might even be the recipe found on the bottle of Karo corn syrup.
-I didn’t have to change too much to the recipe – just a few substitutions to make this dairy/refined sugar free.
+I didn’t have to change too much to the recipe.
+Just a few substitutions to make a gluten free version that’s refined sugar free and dairy-free option.
 That being said – it’s not exactly what I’d call a healthy pie so feel free to use more traditional ingredients like corn syrup or white sugar if you’d like.
 I won’t tell!

 How to Make this (Paleo!)
 Gluten Free Pecan Pie